 It’s no secret that Ridley Scott is a talented director.
 His films have been nominated for and won Academy Awards, Golden Globe awards, and BAFTA awards.

-He has directed some of the most iconic movie scenes in history which you can now emulate with a little help from this blog post!
+He has directed some of the most iconic movie scenes in history which you can now emulate with a little help from this guide!

 You will need to create one layer for each element of the scene, like the background behind David (the lead character) as he walks through an abandoned hall with his flashlight shining brightly while fighting off Xenomorphs (alien monsters).